Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Collagen Creamer with Coconut Milk – LOVE this for coffee, too!
-It comes in Vanilla, Coconut, or Gingerbread.
+It comes in Vanilla, Coconut, or Mocha.

 - Grass-Fed Beef Gelatin – great for making jello or gummies at home!

 - Collagen Beauty Water – I will toss several of these packets into my bag when I travel.
-I just add one to a bottle of water, shake, and enjoy a tasty collagen-rich drink while I'm on the go!
+I love that they have added hyaluronic acid for an extra boost of hydration.
+I just add one to a bottle of water, shake, and enjoy a tasty collagen-rich drink while I’m on the go!